keymetrics/doc-pm2/en/enterprise/guides/transaction-tracing.md

 ## Things to know

-- When received by PM2 Plus, transactions are aggregated depending on their path (so without the query), for example :
+- When received by PM2 Plus, transactions are aggregated depending on their path (so without the query), for example:
   - `/api/users/1` and `/api/users/2` will be aggregated together because PM2 Plus detected the `1` and `2` has identifier
   - `/api/users/search` and `/api/users/1` will not be aggregated together because `search` isnt a identifier

-- PM2 Plus detect identifier with multiples regex :
+- PM2 Plus detect identifier with multiples regex:
   - UUID v1/v4 with or without dash (`/[0-9a-f]{8}-[0-9a-f]{4}-[14][0-9a-f]{3}-[0-9a-f]{4}-[0-9a-f]{12}|[0-9a-f]{12}[14][0-9a-f]{19}/`)
   - any number (`/\d+/`)
-  - suit of number and letter (`/[0-9]+[a-z]+|[a-z]+[0-9]+/`) : this one is used by mongo for document id
+  - suit of number and letter (`/[0-9]+[a-z]+|[a-z]+[0-9]+/`): this one is used by mongo for document id
   - most SEO optimized webpages (articles, blog posts...): `/((?:[0-9a-zA-Z]+[@\-_.][0-9a-zA-Z]+|[0-9a-zA-Z]+[@\-_.]|[@\-_.][0-9a-zA-Z]+)+)/`

-- This feature has some known problems with other modules :
+- This feature has some known problems with other modules:
   - `request-promise`: clears the node cache and requires a new clean version of the `http` module.
 To solve this, require `http` again after requiring `request-promise` to get the correctly wrapped `http` module.
   - `node-newrelic`: works as we do, so you might encounter problems with it.